 Spain’s attractive architecture, sizzling temperatures and sublime scenery all come together in a combined package to make the country one of the most popular destinations in the World.
-For those looking for a bargain holiday, be sure to book late for a better price and if you still need a better reason to book your trip, here are five more:
+Here are five of many reasons to visit Spain:

 With two of the World’s biggest Football teams, Real Madrid and Barcelona, playing their trade within the nation, sport is clearly a significant hobby for those living in Spain.
 The rise of Spanish tennis players such as Rafa Nadal is testament to Spain’s domination of the popular sports and for those visiting the country, the atmosphere at these sporting events is electric and many opportunities are offered to tourists allowing them to compete themselves; offered sports include skiing, water-skiing and golf.